Robert N. Bellah: Career

 Bellah's magnum opus, Religion in Human Evolution (2011), traces the biological and cultural origins of religion and the interplay between the two.
-The sociologist and philosopher Jürgen Habermas wrote of the work: "This great book is the intellectual harvest of the rich academic life of a leading social theorist who has assimilated a vast range of biological, anthropological, and historical literature in the pursuit of a breathtaking project ...
-In this field I do not know of an equally ambitious and comprehensive study."
+The sociologist and philosopher Jürgen Habermas wrote of the work: "This great book is the intellectual harvest of the rich academic life of a leading social theorist who has assimilated a vast range of biological, anthropological, and historical literature in the pursuit of a breathtaking project… In this field I do not know of an equally ambitious and comprehensive study."
 The book won the Distinguished Book Award of the American Sociological Association's Section on Sociology of Religion.

+Bellah's most famous book, 'Habits of the Heart,' was published in 1985 and explored the role of religion in American society.
+He argued that Americans are torn between individualism and a desire for community, and that this tension is reflected in their religious beliefs.

 Bellah is best known for his 1985 book Habits of the Heart, which discusses how religion contributes to and detracts from America's common good, and for his studies of religious and moral issues and their connection to society.
 Bellah was perhaps best known for his work related to American civil religion, a term which he coined in a 1967 article that has since gained widespread attention among scholars.
+Bellah argues that contemporary American religion is not limited to churches but also includes a trans-denominational civil religion.
+By analysing presidential speeches, he reveals the central role of references to God in public discourse.
+According to Bellah, although there is a formal separation between church and state, politics and social life are still shaped by religious forms and influences.

 He served in various positions at Harvard from 1955 to 1967 when he took the position of Ford Professor of Sociology at the University of California at Berkeley.
 He spent the remainder of his career at Berkeley.
 His views are often classified as communitarian.
 A full biography of Robert Bellah, "the world's most widely read sociologist of religion", written by sociologist Matteo Bortolini, titled A Joyfully Serious Man.
 The Life of Robert Bellah, has been published by Princeton University Press in the fall of 2021.